SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable4.md

 ## Team Reflection

 ### Current Progress
-- Team currently meets the criteria for deliverable 3
+- Team currently meets the criteria for deliverable 4
-- GUIs are enhanced
+- CLI demo for `Activity Diagram` using team designated Singelton and Composite Pattern exist and compiles.
-- Design Patterns are in single script format yet are not completley integrated
+- Design Patterns have respective class diagrams

 ### Areas We Excelled
 - Communication
+- Maintaining progress above deadlines.
 - Making sure all the deliverable requirement are accounted for
-- Working as a team

 ### Areas of Improvement
 - Coordination from previous Deliverable
-- Directory Structure
-- Improve GitHub utilization skills

 ### Problems Faced
-- Different development environments and non-uniformity preventing early integration
-- Overabundance of GUIs in the deliverable document leading to visual clutter (CAUSING DOCUMENT RESTRUCTURE)
-- Issues implementing the initially chosen design patterns so we pivoted,
-- Mixed levels of experience with GitHub led to some issues
+- No *Signifcant* problems noticed in Deliverable 4
+- Minor adjustment to src directory structure (Tidying Up)

 ### Changes to Next Iteration
-- Design Patterns should be integrated.
-- Code and design changes based on needs once different parts are integrated
+<span style="color: green;">**NOTE: Project Complete as of 10/10/2025**</span>

 ### Screencast URL
 [Youtube Link to KoelnerDomspatzen's Deliverable four]()